tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * More attributes can be found in the [documentation](https://pandas.pydata.org/pandas-docs/version/0.24.2/reference/api/pandas.DatetimeIndex.html)

 Explain creating dummy variables.
-The `pd.get_dummies()` method creates a column for each week of the year, and for each row assigns a numerical value for that week.
+The `pd.get_dummies()` method creates a column for each week of the year, and assigns a numerical value for that week for each row.

   ```python
   X_binary_encoded = pd.get_dummies(X, columns=['Week_of_Year'])